-The interest on borrowings under our credit facility is based on our credit rating.
-As of April 20, 2015, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services (S&P), a division of The McGraw-Hill Companies, and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior unsecured debt:
+The interest on borrowings under our credit facilities is based on our credit rating.
+As of April 20, 2015, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services (S&P), a division of The McGraw-Hill Companies, and Fitch, Inc. (Fitch) had assigned the following credit ratings to senior debt of CenterPoint Energy and certain subsidiaries:

-Moody's S&P Fitch

-Rating Outlook (1) Rating Outlook (2) Rating Outlook (3)

-Baa2 Stable A- Stable BBB Stable
+N Moody's S&P Fitch Company/Instrument Rating Outlook (1) Rating Outlook (2) Rating Outlook (3) CenterPoint Energy Senior Unsecured Debt Baa1 Stable BBB+ Stable BBB Stable CenterPoint Houston Senior Secured Debt A1 Stable A Stable A Stable CERC Corp.
+Senior Unsecured Debt Baa2 Stable A- Stable BBB Stable

-(1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term.

-- (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A Fitch rating outlook indicates the direction a rating is likely to move over a one- to two-year period.
+- (1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term. - (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A Fitch rating outlook indicates the direction a rating is likely to move over a one- to two-year period.